KatjaLuckLab/DMI_ClinVar_Manuscript/README.md

-This repository contains scripts used in our manuscript to harvest mutation data, handle DMI prediction data, assemble AF modelling input data, compile it and analyse it.
+This repository contains scripts used in our manuscript to process mutation data from ClinVar, analyze domain-motif interface (DMI) prediction data, set up AlphaFold (AF) runs, and analyze the resulting structural models.

 ## ClinVar and AlphaMissense data
 ### Data preprocessing and assembly